top of page

 M.A.
 Physics, Oxford University.

-Reiki 3 Attuned
+Reiki 3 Attuned.

 Mental and emotional challenges:

-I have struggled with severe depression, anxiety and fear from my mid teens to around the age of 40.
-For these 25 years I experienced almost continuous emotional and mental pain, that ranged from a background feeling of unease to experiences that were of an extremity where I would go into shock, and have to lie in bed in a state of near paralysis.
-Loneliness and isolation was also a recurrent theme, and through a combination of all these difficulties and specific circumstances, I experienced a brief period of overwhelming suicidal thoughts.
-Around the age of 40 I made fundamental changes in myself and my life that resulted in major improvements in my mental and emotional health, and although these challenges are still present in my life, my relationship with them is greatly improved and very different now.
-I also experience intense noise anxiety under specific circumstances.
+I struggled with severe depression, anxiety and fear from my mid teens to around the age of 40.
+For these 25 years I experienced almost continuous emotional and mental pain, that ranged from a background feeling of unease to daily experiences that were of an extremity of pain which I cannot adequately put into words.
+When I had these extreme experiences I would go into shock, temporary mental breakdown, and a physical experience of my body shutting down to the point that I experienced a form of paralysis.
+This would leave me with no other option than lying in bed alone in my dormitory at boarding school.
+Loneliness and isolation were a recurrent theme at this school and thereafter, and through a combination of all these difficulties and specific circumstances, I later experienced a period of compulsive suicidal thoughts.

-Sexual disfunction and abuse:
+Sexual and physical abuse:

 At my first school around the ages of 6 until 9, I experienced verbal and physical abuse from my Head mistress, and the deputy Head mistress.
 Around the age of 11 to 12, I experienced grooming and mild sexual abuse by a male teacher, at the boarding school I attended.